-77. No Cadet shall bring any spirituous or intoxicating liquor, or cause the same to be brought, within or near the College limits, or have the same in his room or possession, upon pain of being dismissed, or less severely punished as the Faculty may direct.
+77. No Cadet shall bring any spirituous or intoxicating liquor, or cause the same to be brought, within or near the College limits, or have the same in his room or possession, upon pain of being dismissed.

-78. Any student convicted of visiting a drinking saloon, or a gambling or other disreputable house, or of being intoxicated, or of gambling at eards or other game of chance, or who shall make, cause, or procure to be made, a false official report or statement in regard to a matter of College duty or government, shall be dismissed, or less severely punished, according to the gravity of his offense.
+78. Any student convicted of visiting a drinking saloon, or a gambling or other disreputable house, or of being drunk, or of gambling at cards or other game of chance, or who shall make, cause, or procure to be made, a false official report or statement in regard to a matter of College duty or government, shall be dismissed, or less severely punished, according to the gravity of his offense.